xpdustry/javelin/README.md

 ## Testing

-- `./gradlew runMindustryClient`: Run the plugin in Mindustry desktop.
+- `./gradlew :javelin-mindustry:runMindustryClient`: Run the plugin in Mindustry desktop.

-- `./gradlew runMindustryServer`: Run the plugin in Mindustry server.
+- `./gradlew :javelin-mindustry:runMindustryServer`: Run the plugin in Mindustry server.